admz1992/slides/README.md

 7. [How do emotions affect belief?](https://ub-idia640-2016.github.io/slides/week07.html) Emotions and feelings play an important role in the shape of our beliefs and thoughts. ([slide links](#week7-slide-links))

 7. [How do we understand?](https://ub-idia640-2016.github.io/slides/week08.html) Language is form of joint action and is, therefore, social.
-When we see it from this perspective, we can better account for processes concerned with the prevention and repair of errors in dialogue. ([slide links](#week8-slide-links))
+When we see it from this perspective, we can better account for processes concerned with the prevention and repair of error in dialogue. ([slide links](#week8-slide-links))

 <hr>